 GK: Jose Molina (Spain)

 Joined Atletico Madrid in 1995, he helped the club win a Double (league and Copa del Rey) in his first year, going on to miss only two league matches in four seasons combined.
 However, after Atletico Madrid relegated after the 1999-2000 season, he moved to Deportivo La Coruna and lasted until 2006.
 He played one season with Levante.
 He made his national team debut in 1996 as an outfielder because the team had used up all the subs.
 He also went to Euro 1996 and France 1998, but never played a game.
 He played the game vs Norway at Euro 2000.

 RB: Manuel Pablo (Spain)

-Started with Las Palmas.
-He moved to Deportivo La Coruna in 1998, where he helped them to win their first ever la Liga title. he was capped 13 times.
+He started with Las Palmas.
+He moved to Deportivo La Coruna in 1998, where he helped them to win their first ever la Liga title in 2000.
+He retired in 2016.
+He was capped 13 times.